mehdi-lamrani/LLM/README.md

 ### 12- PDF_Custom_Knowledge_LLM_FAISS_LangChain:
 <details>
   <summary> **Building a Document-Based Conversational Chatbot with LangChain and OpenAI** </summary>
-</details>This script showcases a comprehensive approach to building a conversational chatbot that can answer questions based on the content of a specific document – in this case, the seminal paper "Attention Is All You Need."
+This script showcases a comprehensive approach to building a conversational chatbot that can answer questions based on the content of a specific document – in this case, the seminal paper "Attention Is All You Need."
 The process involves extracting text from the document, creating embeddings, setting up a similarity search, and then integrating this with a question-answering system powered by a large language model (LLM).
 The chatbot also maintains a chat history for context-aware responses.

 Here’s a breakdown of the key steps: